laysiong/SA58_TohLaySiong_Fibonacci/dropwizard-coin/README.md

 1. Run `mvn clean install` to build your application
 1. Start application with `java -jar target/dropwizard-coin-0.0.1-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8000`
+1. To check that your application is running enter url `http://localhost:8080`

+How to build and run the container
+---
+1.Start your Docker Desktop
+1.Open your terminal (I am using PowerShell)
+1.type cd (file directionary of the dropwizard-coin folder) 1.type docker build -t container-name
+1.type docker run -p 8000:8080 container-name

+How to test the application
+---
+You will be able to connect to it using POSTMAN

+Set the query to POST
+THE URL should be http://localhost:8000/api/count Click Body
+      Select raw, ensure the format(last col on right) is JSON
+      //set the value, coinstype and targetAmt is what it looks for in a form.
+      {
+           "coinstype": [0.01,0.20, 0.50, 1, 5, 10],
+            "targetAmt": 9.28
+      }